barghouthi/blog/_posts/2018-05-01-differentiable-programming.md

 ---

 ## Programming language
-Let's consider a very simple programming language where there are no loops or conditions, just a sequence of assignment statements the form:
+Let's consider a very simple programming language where there are no loops or conditions, just a sequence of assignment statements of the form:

 $$v_1 \gets c$$